Flip Flop Spanish

 Older students (ages eight and up) should write to reinforce their learning.
 They will write words and definitions as well as sentences, but they do this in their own notebook (called a “personal learning dictionary”).
 It is up to parents to determine how much writing they need to do.
 Crossword puzzles also reinforce vocabulary and writing for older students.

-Included in the See It and Say It set are a wipe-off paddle (that looks like a ping pong paddle) and a wipe-off marker that are used for reinforcement games.
+Included in the See It and Say It Level 1 set are a wipe-off paddle (that looks like a ping pong paddle) and a wipe-off marker that are used for reinforcement games.
 Some other learning activities are presented as games, generally using the flashcards.
 Some activities work better if you have two or more students at similar skill levels competing with each other, but most can be done with a parent and child.

 Grammatical elements are gradually introduced, so while this is a conversational-style program, some grammar is taught within the lessons and it includes grammar notes for parents that they might present to students if appropriate.
 The concept of verb conjugations is introduced toward the end of the course, teaching the conjugation of ir (to go): voy, vas, va, vamos, vaís, and van.
 But the instructions tell parents to emphasize only voy and vamos (I’m going and we’re going) rather than expect children to master all of the forms.